Uredospore and Teliospore

 Cell Wall The delicate and thin The thick and durable

-Participation in Disease Cycle The primary source of infection, rapid spread Overwintering, beginning of new infections
+Participation in Disease Cycle The primary source of infection is the rapid spread Overwintering, the beginning of new infections

-It’s important to keep in mind that, while there are distinct distinctions in Uredospore and Teliospore however, there are certain similarities in the past, as was mentioned.
-Understanding the spore types as well as their role in the development of the rust fungus is vital to a successful disease management and techniques for controlling it.
+It’s important to keep in mind that, while there are distinct distinctions between Uredospore and Teliospore, however, there are certain similarities in the past, as was mentioned.
+Understanding the spore types as well as their role in the development of the rust fungus is vital to successful disease management and techniques for controlling it.

 Application and Importance